DavidBettinger/task-chains-android-app/README.md

 Also, this is my first real android app and my first time using Kotlin and RxJava, so there are certainly

 many things to improve.
-My goal is to make the code cleaner, better and add more tests as I work on the poject.
+My goal is to make the code cleaner, better and add more tests while working on the poject.